-Patient supine with head supported and over edge of mat; therapist passively extends head/neck and hold for 30 seconds, progress to passively rotate and side-bending with extension-holding each position for 30 seconds
+Patient supine with head supported and over the edge of the mat; therapist passively extends head/neck and holds it for 30 seconds, progress to passively rotate and side-bend with extension — holding each position for 30 seconds

-Positive: symptoms of dizziness, dysphagia diplopia, ataxic gait, nystagmus- red flag and therapist does not progress with any movements of cervical spine
+Positive: symptoms of dizziness, dysphagia, diplopia, ataxic gait, nystagmus- red flag, and the therapist does not progress with any movements of the cervical spine

-Vertebral artery test should always be performed prior to cervical spine mobilization- if not performed, this is considered sub-standard care and can be life-threatening
+Vertebral artery test should always be performed before cervical spine mobilization- if not performed, this is considered sub-standard care and can be life-threatening

 Flexion rotation test